fbdtemme/bencode/_sources/getting_started/introduction.rst.txt

 Design goals
 ------------

-There are multiple bencode projects available online, but many are quite limited in scope or have lacking documentation.
+There are a few C++ bencode projects available online but many are limited in scope.
-The goal of this library is to provide first class support for bencode and to provide all features expected of a modern serialization/deserialization library.
+The goal of this library is to provide first class support for bencode and to provide all features expected of a modern C++ serialization/deserialization library.

 Features
 --------